scala/docs.scala-lang/sips/completed/_posts/2016-06-25-trailing-commas.md

 disqus: true
 title: SIP-27 - Trailing Commas

-vote-status: under review
+vote-status: approved
-vote-text: The following proposal needs to be updated, since only the specialized case version (with new lines) has been accepted.
-For more information, check the <a href="http://docs.scala-lang.org/sips/minutes/sip-20th-september-minutes.html">minutes</a>.
+vote-text: The following proposal has been approved but the spec needs to be updated and the implementation has to be ported from Parsers to Scanner.
+For more information, check the minutes in November 2017.
 ---

 **By: Dale Wijnand**